harvardinformatics/snakemake-workshop/develop/index.md

         "bash shell-scripts/01_count_lines.sh {input}"
 ```

+Since this line is a bit longer, we've placed the command on a different line from the `shell:` directive itself and because it follows a colon on a new line, we've indented it!

+Syntactically, the quotes around the command are required.
+For multi-line commands, use Python's triple quote syntax (`"""`; see below).

+Importantly, notice that we pass this string as an argument to the `01_count_lines.sh` script: `{input}`.
+This is super important!
+The curly brackets are the shell directive's way of accessing information from the other directives in the rule!
+Here, `{input}` means, "substitute in the value provided in the `input:` section above."
+You will use curly brackets in this way a lot, so if you have any questions about it, please ask!

+#### Incorporating our script directly in the rule

 What if we didn't want to rely on the shell script?
-We could directly put the bash command in the `shell` directive:
+Since the script is very simple, and Snakemake's `shell` directive can take any shell command, we could directly put the bash command in the script into the `shell` directive:

 ```python
 rule count_lines: